 What is an Abacus?

 Abacus is a simple tool or a hardware used for performing rapid arithmetic calculations.
-Calculations based on abacus was invented at ancient times and now widely used a brain development programme.
-It consists of a rectangular frame holding a number of vertically arranged rods, on which beads slides up and down.
+Calculation based on abacus was invented at ancient times and now widely used as a brain development programme.
+It consists of a rectangular frame holding a number of vertically arranged rods, on which beads slide up and down.

-- One of the most popular calculating method from ancient times.
+- One of the most popular calculating methods from ancient times.

 - Children do fast calculations in mind by visualizing Abacus bead movements.

-- Researches proves that Abacus learners uses both sides of the brain- left hemisphere & right hemisphere.
+- Researches prove that Abacus learners use both sides of the brain- left hemisphere & right hemisphere.